purs3lab/HandlERR/clang/docs/checkedc/3C/CONTRIBUTING.md

 This command will build everything needed that hasn't already been built, run the test suite, report success or failure (exit 0 or 1, so you can use it in scripts), and display some information about any failures, which may or may not be enough for you to understand what went wrong.

 **(TODO: Describe the custom method.)**

-We also have "benchmark tests" that convert larger codebases using 3C, but they are not yet well automated.
-When we have time, we will automate them and add them to the standard set of tests in this section.

 ## Coding guidelines